Alois Christian Knoll

-Alois Christian Knoll (born 19 March 1961 in Stuttgart) is a German computer scientist and professor at the TUM School of Computation, Information and Technology (formerly TUM Department of Informatics) at the Technical University of Munich (TUM).
-He is head of the Chair of Robotics, Artificial Intelligence and Embedded Systems.
+Alois Christian Knoll (born 19 March 1961 in Stuttgart) is a German computer scientist and professor at the TUM School of Computation, Information and Technology (formerly TUM Department of Informatics) at the Technical University of Munich (TUM), where he heads the Chair of Robotics, Artificial Intelligence and Embedded Systems.
+He is a member of the German Academy of Science and Engineering (acatech) and a Life Fellow of the IEEE.

 Biography

 Alois C. Knoll received his diploma in electrical engineering/communications engineering from the University of Stuttgart in 1985.
 In 1988, he received his doctorate (summa cum laude) from Technische Universität Berlin.
 From 1985 to 1993 he was a member of “Department 20” (Computer Science) at the TU Berlin and received his habilitation in computer science in 1993.

 He was appointed full professor at Bielefeld University in 1993, where he was director of the Computer Engineering Group (chair) until 2001.
 Between 2001 and 2004, he was a group leader and a member of the steering committee of the Fraunhofer Institute for Autonomous Intelligent Systems FhG-AIS.
 There, he was also head of the research group for robots and robot kits for educational purposes.
 It was from this group that the “Roberta” programme was launched in 2002, originally intended to encourage more girls to pursue robotics.
 In this group, the forerunners of the “Robotino” robot were conceived, which was first built and launched in 2006 and has been continuously developed by Festo-Didactic ever since.

 Since 2001, he has been a professor at the Department of Computer Science at the Technical University of Munich, which merged into the TUM School of Computation, Information and Technology (CIT) in October 2022.

 In 2009, he co-founded fortiss, the State Research Institute of the Free State of Bavaria for Software-Intensive Systems, and was one of its three scientific directors until 2018.
 From 2011 to 2021, he was Program Principal Investigator at TUMCREATE in Singapore and head of the Area Interlinking Design Analysis group.
 Between 2017 and 2021, he was visiting professor at the School of Computer Science and Engineering at Nanyang Technological University in Singapore.

 Between 2007 and 2009, he was a member of the EU's highest IT advisory body, the ISTAG Information Society Technologies Advisory Group, and was involved in the design of the EU flagship projects within the EU FET – Future and Emerging Technologies programme.
 He is co-author of the inaugural FET Flagship Report.
 From 2013 to 2023, he led the Neurorobotics sub-project of the FET Flagship Human Brain Project.

 From 2019 to 2020, he was Chief Digital Officer of Siemens Mobility Intelligent Traffic Systems ITS, now Yunex GmbH.